Application Information

 Duties and Conditions

-• Wayne Morse Graduate Research Fellows will engage in scholarly research and writing as proposed during the 2025-26 academic year.
+- Wayne Morse Graduate Research Fellows will engage in scholarly research and writing as proposed during the academic year of their fellowship.

-• Wayne Morse Graduate Research Fellows will participate in the intellectual life of the Wayne Morse Center in appropriate and feasible ways.
-For example, fellows might participate in a Wayne Morse Center event and attend special lunches for undergraduate Wayne Morse Scholars and graduate Fellows of the center.
+- Wayne Morse Graduate Research Fellows will participate in the intellectual life of the Wayne Morse Center in appropriate and feasible ways.
+For example, fellows might participate in a Wayne Morse Center event and attend special lunches for undergraduate Wayne Morse Scholars, Law Fellows, and graduate Fellows of the Center.

 Application Process